-Lucky Old Sun is a deceptive line...
+Lucky Old Sun is a deceptive and unique line...
 It's steeper than it looks, harder than it looks, and better than it looks.
 And it's a good looking line.

 A 60 meter rope will just barely suffice to lead, and lower.
-Best to clean it via toprope.
+70M rope recommended.

-Also, bolts are in the best rock, not the most convenient.
-Send the tallest of your people up first to hang the draws.
+Also the bolts are in the best rock, not the most convenient.
+Send the tallest of your people up first to hang the draws....

 Wade enjoying some freakishly good holds on the st...